Andørja (island): Geography

 The Vågsfjorden lies to the north and west of the island and the Astafjorden flows along the southeastern coast.
 The Bygda strait sits between Andørja and the neighboring island of Rolla to the west and the Mjøsundet strait sits between Andørja and the Norwegian mainland to the east.

-The Mjøsund Bridge connects Andørja to the mainland (across the Mjøsundet strait) and the Ibestad Tunnel is an undersea road tunnel that connects Andørja to Rolla.
+The Mjøsund Bridge connects Andørja to the mainland (across the Mjøsundet strait) and the Ibestad Tunnel is an undersea road tunnel that connects Andørja to the neighboring island of Rolla.

 The highest point on the 135 km2 island is the 1276 m tall mountain Langlitinden.
-In mainland Norway, this is the highest mountain situated on an island.
+In Norway proper (excluding Svalbard), this is the highest mountain situated on an island.
 The 8 km long Straumbotn fjord cuts into the middle of the island from the north side.

 Name

-The meaning of the name of the island (Old Norse: Andyrja) is not certain, but one theory is that the first element and comes from the word for "against" and the second element yrja means "gravel" or "rocks", possibly referring to the waves from the sea hitting against the rocky shores.
+The island is named "Andørja" (Andyrja).
+The meaning of the name is not certain, but one theory is that the first element and which means "against".
+The last element is yrja which means "gravel" or "rocks", possibly referring to the waves from the sea hitting against the rocky shores.